Brunswick Square (shopping mall)

+Defunct mall in East Brunswick, New Jersey, U.S.

-Brunswick Square is a single story shopping mall located in East Brunswick, New Jersey, at the intersection of Route 18 and Rues Lane.
-It is owned and managed by Paramount Realty Group and has gross leasable area (GLA) of 769041 sqft.
+Brunswick Square, colloquially known as the Brunswick Square Mall, was a single story shopping mall located in East Brunswick, New Jersey, at the intersection of Route 18 and Rues Lane.
+The now-closed mall is owned and managed by Paramount Realty Group and has gross leasable area (GLA) of 769041 sqft.
 The current anchor stores are JCPenney and Macy's.

+The mall's interior closed on January 10, 2026, with plans to convert the mall into an open-air shopping center that will include some of the existing tenants, with medical and recreation uses added to the format.

 History

 Brunswick Square Mall was built on land that was formerly the Ostroski Farm on Rues Lane.
 The Ostroski family sold the land to the Macy's Corporation in 1969 for the construction of Bamberger's, which opened in 1970.
 Anchor JCPenney and the mall portion, originally owned by DeBartolo Corporation, opened in 1973.
 Bamberger's became Macy's in 1986 when the chain was phased out in favor of the Macy's name.

 In 1999, a smaller expansion took place that added a Barnes & Noble and expanded the movie theater to 13 stadium seating screens.
 The theater expansion occupied an adjacent McCrory's.
 Several eateries were incorporated into the movie theater, including Nathan's Famous, Ben & Jerry's and Auntie Anne's to make up for a lack of a proper food court.
 Also that year, Simon Property Group acquired the mall from DeBartolo.